deepset-ai/haystack/docs/_src/api/api/pipelines.md

 **Arguments**:

 - `address`: The IP address for the Ray cluster.
-If set to None, a local Ray instance is started.
+If set to `None`, a local Ray instance is started.
 - `kwargs`: Optional parameters for initializing Ray.

 <a id="ray.RayPipeline.load_from_yaml"></a>